henryliuser/hliu-io/content/about.md

 ![An old rock in the desert](/assets/me.jpg "Shiprock, New Mexico by Beau Rogers")

 I'm currently studying Computer Science at UC Irvine.
 I got my start in computer science through game development.
 Right now, I'm working on a multiplayer platformer called Jumpers using Godot.

 I also like learning languages.
 I'm a native English and Mandarin speaker, and I'm currently learning Swahili and Japanese.
-I took 3 years of Spanish in high school, but I'm starting to forget it so I need to practice more.
+I took 3 years of Spanish in high school too, but I'm starting to forget it so I need to practice more.

 My other interests include speedcubing, badminton, distance running, video editing, and SSBM.